 Cross-Googling his name with “Roll Tide” or “Yea, Alabama” results in nary a link, while a cross-Googling with “War Eagle” turns up a French eBay offering of a personalized, autographed copy of the “War Eagle” record:

-While that doesn’t entirely dispel the possibility that he’s a Bammer out for hard-earned Auburn cash, something about that “Forever” rings of true belief.
+While that by no means rules out the possibility that he’s a Bama fan out for hard-earned Auburn cash, something about that “Forever” rings of true belief.

 His pickin’ is accompanied by Will McFarlane, a former guitar player for Bonnie Raitt, Jackson Brown, and The Pointer Sisters, eventual CCM liner note mainstay, and current Chapel Hill-area pastor.
 No indication as to how he leans.